Skello33/pandasOptimization/README.md

 ##### optional arguments:

+optional arguments:

-- -h, --help => show this help message and exit
+- -h, --help => Show this help message and exit.
-- -p PATH, --path PATH => path to the file with dataset
+- -p PATH, --path PATH => Path to the file with dataset.
-- --cluster ADDRESS =>  address of the remote cluster that should be used, if not specified, program uses a locally created cluster
+- --cluster ADDRESS => Address of the remote cluster that should be used, if not specified, program uses a locally created cluster.
-- --task {pandas,dask,multiproc,modin} [{pandas,dask,multiproc,modin} ...]
+- --task {pandas,dask,multiproc,modin} [{pandas,dask,multiproc,modin} ...] =>
-  => specify which tasks to execute, if not specified, all tasks will be run
+  Specify which tasks to execute, if not specified, all tasks will be run.
-- --file FILE => specify the file where the program should write usage statistics from its runs, uses usage_stats.csv as default if not specified
+- --file FILE => Specify the file where the program should write usage statistics from its runs, uses usage_stats.csv as default if not specified.
-- --plot => display the usage statistics graph
+- --plot => Display the usage statistics graph.